 - CR10.1.
-A rider must be in contact with his/her pony at all times unless the pony is being held by a fellow team member who is active in the race. - CR10.2.
-If a rider loses contact with his/her pony, then he/she must return to the place where contact was lost before continuing the race. - CR10.3.
+During a race a rider must be in contact with his/her pony at all times unless the pony is being held by a fellow member as specified in the rules of the race (except for Pony Express where the 5th pony must be held by the trainer or removed from the arena after notifying the referee). - CR10.2.
+A rider is deemed to be in contact with his/her pony, if he/she remains within touching distance of any part of the pony. - CR10.3.
+If a rider loses contact with his/her pony, then he/she must return to the place where contact was lost before continuing the race. - CR10.4.
 When a pony is being led or held by any person in the arena it must not be held by the bit.